saikiran-ganesh/my-first-repo/README.md

 ### Geography

-I live in the city of Bangalore, in the state of Karnataka, in the Republic of India
+I live in the city of Hyderabad, in the state of Karnataka, in the Republic of India

 ### Reading